 Back in the 1960s containers became the preferred way of shipping goods around the world.
 The appeal was that every container conformed to sizes defined by the International Standards Organisation (ISO), 40’ x 8’ x 8’6” or 20’ x 8’ x 8’6”.
 (See Wiki article).
 Before long, the concept of fitting a cylinder inside the standard 20’ frame was adopted and the ISO Tank was born.
 ISO Tanks became the standard for the transportation of liquids (including fuel), chemicals, gases, powders, and even some types of food, around the world.

 Steve Darnell, founder of Qualitank, began work for Trafpac in the 1970s.
-(Trafpac was one the first ISO Tank companies in the world.
+(Trafpac was one the first ISO Tank companies in the world.)
 Before long he was running his own tank repair business, and, over time, moved into the sale and hire of used ISO Tanks.
 Qualitank Services was incorporated in 1992.

 Tanks are generally designed for a specific purpose or product and therefore there is no fixed construction that applies to all tanks.
 Because the product to be carried may heavy (have a specific gravity that restricts the volume that can be carried) and because there are limits to the weight that a loaded ISO Tank can be, the capacity of tanks varies greatly, typically from 21,000 Litres up to 27,000 Litres in a standard sized frame.
 (Smaller capacities will likely be in a smaller frame – 8′ high rather than 8’6″) Capacities beyond this are possible by extending the tank length so it sits outside of the standard frame and these tanks are known as ‘Swap Bodies’.
 Swap Body tank capacities can exceed 30,000 Litres.